nehag2005/ToDoList/README.md

 3. Conditional Rendering
 Challenge: Implementing conditional rendering to switch between adding and updating todos was tricky.
 I needed to ensure that the form displayed the correct fields and buttons based on the current action.

-Solution: I used conditional logic within the ToDoForm component to check if an item was being edited or added.
+Solution: I implemented functions to handle editing.
 This approach allowed me to show the appropriate labels and buttons based on the action.
-This was a valuable learning experience in managing component states and rendering conditions dynamically.
+This was a valuable learning experience in managing component states.